 For some reason, I didn’t take many photos in 2016.
 Well, for one thing, I didn’t have the blog up and running again yet.

-The largest bulb, tuber, or whatever you choose to call it, almost went dormant but by 6-24-17, has returned to life.
+The largest rhizome almost went dormant but by 6-24-17, has returned to life.

 Alocasia ‘Portora’ looking really AWESOME on July 11, 2017.

-Umm… I know this pot is getting really crowded and seeds some attention.
+Umm… I know this pot is getting really crowded and needs some attention.
 The big leaf in the center on top is Alocasia ‘Mayan Mask’.